dotnet/docs-maui/docs/user-interface/animation/basic.md

 await image.TranslateTo(0, 0, 1000);       // Move image up
 ```

-In this example, the `Image` instance is translated over 6 seconds (6000 milliseconds).
-The translation of the `Image` uses five animations, with the `await` operator indicating that each animation executes sequentially.
+In this example, the <xref:Microsoft.Maui.Controls.Image> instance is translated over 6 seconds (6000 milliseconds).
+The translation of the <xref:Microsoft.Maui.Controls.Image> uses five animations, with the `await` operator indicating that each animation executes sequentially.
 Therefore, subsequent animation methods execute after the previous method has completed.

 ## Composite animations